-handlebars, considered as freely rotating on the steer axis and forced by the gyroscopic front wheel, thus initially turn rightward.
-Such leaning-induced steering can be used for rider control of balance.
-Likewise, this gyroscopic coupling also contributes to a forward-moving passive bicycle self-steering toward a fall (12).
+to the right, and the spinning wheel exerts a clockwise (looking down) reactive torque carried, at least in part, by the handlebar assembly.
+This reaction torque tends to turn the handlebars rightward.
+Thus the common explanation of no-hands rider control: to steer to the right, the rider bends her upper body to the left, tilting the bicycle and wheels rightward (5).
+The bicycle handlebars, considered as freely rotating on the steer axis and forced by the gyroscopic front wheel, thus initially turn rightward.
+Such leaninginduced steering can be used for rider control of balance.
+Likewise, this gyroscopic coupling also contributes to a forward-moving passive bicycle selfsteering toward a fall (12).

-The most thorough discussion of the necessity of gyroscopic coupling of leaning to steering for bicycle self-stability is in the bicycle chapter of the fourth volume of the gyroscope treatise by Klein and Sommerfeld (11, 13).
+The most thorough discussion of the necessity of gyroscopic coupling of leaning to steering for bicycle self-stability is in the bicycle chapter of the fourth volume of the gyroscope treatise by Klein and Sommerfeld (11) (K&S).
 They took the example bicycle parameters from Whipple and eliminated just the spin angular momentum of the wheels.
-Using their own linearized dynamic stability analysis of the Whipple model, Klein and Sommerfeld concluded that, "... in the absence of gyroscopic actions, the speed range of complete stability would vanish" [(11) p.
-866] and make what appears to be a strong general claim about bicycles: "The gyroscopic action, in spite of its smallness, is necessary for self-stability" [(11) p.
-866].
+Using their own linearized dynamic stability analysis of the Whipple model, K&S concluded that "... in the absence of gyroscopic actions, the speed range of complete stability would vanish" (11) and make what appears to be a strong general claim about bicycles:

+"The gyroscopic action, in spite of its smallness, is necessary for self-stability." (p.
+866 (11))

-They emphasized that the gyroscopic torque does not apply corrective lean torques to a bicycle directly, as others seem to have thought (14).
-Rather, through the gyroscopic torque, leaning causes steering, which in turn causes the righting accelerations: "The proper stabilizing force, which overwhelms the force of gravity, is the centrifugal force, and the gyroscopic action plays the role of a trigger" [(11) p.
-881].
+They emphasized that the gyroscopic torque does not apply corrective lean torques to a bicycle directly, as others seem to have thought (13).
+Rather, leaning causes, through the gyroscopic torque, steering, which in turn causes the righting accelerations: "The proper stabilizing force, which overwhelms the force of gravity, is the centrifugal force, and the gyroscopic action plays the role of a trigger."
+(11)

 In Jones's famous search for an unrideable bicycle (URB) (9), he added a counter-rotating disk to the handlebar assembly, canceling the gyroscopic self-steering torque of the front wheel.
-He could still (barely) ride such a nongyro bicycle using no hands.
-Jones rightly deduced that the gyroscopic effect discussed in (11) was not the only coupling between leaning and steering.
-Jones emphasized the importance of the front-wheel ground contact being behind the steering axis (positive trail, c > 0) (Fig. 1A).
-Even though the front forks of modern bicycles are typically bent forward slightly, with the wheel-center forward of the steering axis, all modern bicycles still have positive trail (typically from 2 to 10 cm on modern bicycles) because of the steering axis tilt $\lambda_s > 0$.
-When Jones modified his bicycle by placing the front-wheel ground contact in front of the steer axis (negative trail, c < 0), he could not ride using no hands.
+He could still (barely) ride such a non-gyro bicycle no-hands.
+Jones rightly deduced that the gyroscopic effect discussed in K&S was not the only coupling between leaning and steering.
+Jones emphasized the importance of the front-wheel ground contact being behind the steering axis (i.e., positive trail, c > 0, Fig. 1A).
+Even though the front forks of modern bicycles are typically bent forward slightly, with the wheel-center forward of the steering axis, all modern bicycles still have positive trail (typically from 2 - 10 cm) because of the steering axis tilt, $\lambda_s > 0$ .
+When Jones modified his bicycle by placing the front-wheel ground contact in front of the steer axis (negative trail, c < 0) he could not ride no-hands.